Module Code

 Side streams.

-Ponchon Savarit method for binary distillation.
+Ponchon-Savarit method for binary distillation.

 Solvent Extraction (4 hours):

-Liquid-liquid extraction introduction.
+Liquid-liquid extraction introduction and applications.

 Examples of ternary systems and ternary phase diagrams.